The essential steps for managing enrollment

 Step 1: evaluate demand

-- Are there indicators that moved you to think of increasing enrollment?
+- Are there indicators that prompted you to think about increasing enrollment?

 - Is there a common percentage of unfilled slots across all age groups?

-- Are there particular age groups that tend to fill up more quickly than others?
+- Are there age groups that fill up more quickly than others?

-- Maybe you often have to turn families away with children of a certain age.
-You might need to consider expanding or changing your capacity for that age group.
+- Do you have to turn families away often with children in a certain age group?
+If so, consider expanding or changing your capacity for that age group.

-- Maybe you haven't gotten as many children enrolled you want because there's already a lot of child care available for the age range you offer.
+- Maybe you haven't enrolled as many children as you want because there's already a lot of child care available for the age range you offer.

 Reviewing your current situation will help you know if you want to fill the slots you have, create more slots, or adjust the age groups you're caring for.

-Keep in mind that demand and the market may change over time.
+Remember that demand and the market are everchanging.
 Researching changes in your community, like new industries or housing, can help you see how much demand there is.
 Make sure your research is recent and that you check demand regularly.

 Step 2: determine the number of slots needed

-When planning to increase enrollment you'll have to figure out the number of slots you need to fill.
-To find out how many slots you'll need to fill, you'll want to check your budget and cash flow.
-Your budget will make sure your expenses are accounted for.
-Your cash flow will determine how changes impact your business' sustainability.
-For example, determine if the costs of enrolling four more children is less than the extra money you'll make from the new enrollments.
+When planning to increase enrollment you'll have to figure out the number of slots you need to fill by checking your budget and cash flow.
+Your budget will make sure expenses are accounted for and cash flow determines how changes impact your business' sustainability.
+For example, determine if the costs of enrolling four more children are less than the extra money you'll make from the new enrollments.
 As a good business practice, you should know how many children you need each month and year to cover your costs and make a profit.

 Step 3: how will changes in enrollment affect staffing?

 Remember that changing your enrollment can change your staffing.
 Staffing changes can have both financial and operational impacts to your business.
-You'll need to decide if you can afford to hire more staff.
-Make sure you know the child-to-caregiver ratios required by licensing.
+Make sure you know the child-to-caregiver ratios required by licensing (HHSC CCR).
 Compare your current staffing to those requirements and see if you need more staff.
-Finding staffing can be challenging for child care providers today, don't assume you'll easily find more staff.
-Refer to your budget and cash flow to make any adjustments confirm that you'll remain profitable even with higher personnel costs.
+Look at your budget and cash flow to make any adjustments and then confirm that you'll remain profitable with higher personnel costs.

 Step 4: attracting families

-To increase your enrollment, you need to effectively reach the families you want to serve.
-Creating a sales and marketing plan will help you to connect with these families and get them interested in your business.
+To increase your enrollment, you need to reach families you want to serve.
+Creating a sales and marketing plan will help you to connect with these families.
 As you develop your plan, consider:

 - What is your value proposition?